zhou-lab/biscuit/README2.md

 #### Design
 - assymmetric scoring for C to T and G to A in mapping.
 Production of consistent mapping quality and NM tags.
 - separate seeding for parent and daughter strands.
+- Optional parent strand and daughter strand restriction for both single-end and pair-end reads.
+- Consistent mapping quality calculation with destination strand specification.
 - Optional BSW/top/BSC/bottom strand restriction, tightly integrated in mapping.
-- Optional parent strand and daughter strand restriction for both single-end and pair-end reads.
 - disk space economic indices.
 No storage of bisulfite converted reference.
 - exposes all the BWA-mem parameters to the users.
 - no separate install of BWA.
 Dependencies easily met.